MH-Abir97/LinkListWithGeneric/README.md

 > Arrays: Arrays can be more memory-efficient in some cases because they don't require extra memory for storing references between elements.

 > Linked Lists: Linked lists use additional memory to store the references between nodes, which can be inefficient in terms of memory usage.

+# O(n) complexity or Linear Search

+In computer science, the term "O(n)" refers to the time complexity of an algorithm, indicating that the running time of the algorithm grows linearly with the size of the input.
+The "O" stands for "order of," and "n" represents the input size.

+An algorithm with O(n) complexity means that as the input size increases, the algorithm's running time increases proportionally.
+In other words, if the input size doubles, the running time of the algorithm will also approximately double.

+To illustrate this, let's consider a simple example.
+Suppose we have an algorithm that prints all the elements in a list of size n:

+def printListElements(lst):

+    for element in lst:

+        print(element)

+In this case, the algorithm has a linear time complexity of O(n) because it iterates through each element in the list exactly once.
+As the size of the list increases, the running time of the algorithm will grow linearly.

+It's worth noting that O(n) only describes the growth rate of the algorithm's running time in the worst-case scenario.
+It does not provide information about the actual running time or constant factors involved.